Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 You can paint cedar siding, but that doesn't mean you should.
 Whether or not you paint it depends on your unique situation.
-If the siding was originally prepped and painted correctly and showing only minimal signs of wear, I would repaint, but for siding that was stained previously, I would use stain again, not paint.
+If the siding was originally prepped and painted correctly and shows only minimal signs of wear, I would repaint.
+However, for siding that was stained previously, I would use stain again, not paint.

 What About Badly Peeling Paint on Cedar?

 In the unfortunate case of paint peeling like crazy all over your siding, you have a lot of work ahead of you.
 The loose paint must be totally removed and sanded down before re-coating with anything.
 Determine what caused the paint to peel in the first place.
 Maybe the surface wasn't primed, low-quality paint was used, or a repaint was neglected for far too long.